-As older Canadians near retirement, an understanding of pension and other retirement benefits become very important.
+As older Canadians near retirement, an understanding of pensions and other retirement benefits become very important.
 Retirees are often interested to know the differences between CPP and the Old Age Security pension.

 Questions that are often asked include:

-- What is the difference between Old Age Security and Canada Pension Plan?
+- What is the difference between the Old Age Security and Canada Pension Plan?

 - How much can I expect in pension or retirement benefits?

 - Should I elect to take CPP early, or should I delay it by a few years?

 These are just a few of the questions that come up for seniors when retirement is on the horizon or for younger folks who want to start planning and saving for retirement.
 In this article, we will compare and contrast the CPP and OAS.

 Although both CPP and OAS benefits are available to retirees, they are different in many ways, including how they are funded, how much you can receive, how they are calculated, supplementary benefits, and eligibility rules.

 |Canada Pension Plan||Old Age Security|

 |1.
 Funding||Individuals and their employees are required to contribute to the CPP and/or QPP.
 CPP/QPP are contributory retirement pensions.||OAS is funded out of general government revenues, and individuals are not required to have contributed in order to receive it.
 It’s a non-contributory retirement pension.|